-Major Event Days are typically associated with adverse weather conditions and are excludable when reporting normalised reliability results.
-Figure 7 and Figure 8 shows the total SAIDI and SAIFI trend (includes major event day reliability) as well as normalised SAIDI and SAIFI.
+Major Event Days are typically associated with adverse weather conditions and are excludable when meeting a statistically derived reliability threshold.
+Figure 7 and Figure 8 shows the unnormalised SAIDI and SAIFI trend (includes major event day reliability) as well as normalised SAIDI and SAIFI.